Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 ### Remove a user from a group

 A user is active in an account as long as the user is assigned a user group.
 If you want to remove a user from the main account or a sandbox, you have to remove the user from all groups to which he or she is assigned.
-Alternatively, you can limit the validity period. <!--- Geht das überhaupt?-->
+Alternatively, you can limit the validity period. <!--- Geht das überhaupt?
+Ich finde keine Funktion, mit der ich das machen könnte-->

 #### Prerequisites